thefaraazkhan/CCL/README.md

 <!-- ![Todo App](todo_app_screenshot.png) -->

-A basic Todo app built using the PERN stack (PostgreSQL, Express, React, Node).

-## Introduction

 This project is a simple Todo application that allows users to create, edit, and delete tasks.
 It utilizes the PERN stack, which stands for PostgreSQL, Express, React, and Node, to provide a seamless user experience.

 ## Folder Structure

 The project contains the following files and directories:

-├── index.js # Backend server entry point
+├── index.js # Backend server entry point\
-├── db.js # Configuration for connecting to the PostgreSQL database ├── database.sql # SQL file for creating the necessary database tables ├── src
+├── db.js # Configuration for connecting to the PostgreSQL database\
+├── database.sql # SQL file for creating the necessary database tables\
+├── src\
-│ ├── App.js # Main component for the React frontend
+│ ├── App.js # Main component for the React frontend\
-│ ├── index.js # Entry point for the React frontend
+│ ├── index.js # Entry point for the React frontend\
-│ ├── components
+│ ├── components\
-│ │ ├── EditTodo.jsx # Component for editing a todo item
+│ │ ├── EditTodo.jsx # Component for editing a todo item\
-│ │ ├── InputTodo.jsx # Component for adding new todo items
+│ │ ├── InputTodo.jsx # Component for adding new todo items\
-│ │ └── ListTodos.jsx # Component for displaying the list of todos
+│ │ └── ListTodos.jsx # Component for displaying the list of todos\

 ## Installation